cottyard/Yeste/README.md

 - Editting

+  - Click to select
+  - Double click to edit
+  - Press Del to delete
-  Click on a note to select it, and double click to edit.
-Press Esc to exit editting and save the note.
-Use Shift or Ctrl for multiple selection.
+  - Press Esc to exit editting and save
+  - Shift/Ctrl for multiple selection
-  Press Enter to edit more than entries at one time.
-Right click on the list to open up the  Cut-Copy-Paste menu.
-You can first Cut/Copy selected items, and later Paste them in other directories.
+  - Press Enter to edit more than entries at one time
+  - Right click to open up the Cut-Copy-Paste menu
+  - Click on URLs to navigate in a browser